LPCIC/elpi/ELPI.md

 Underscore `_` is a valid variable name, but each occurrence denotes a different variable.

 ```prolog
 eq X X. % sensible definition of eq
 eq _ _. % always true, like writing eq X Y.
 ```

+This is the natural semantics for a wildcard.
+Side note: `elpi_typechecker.elpi` (see below) reports warnings about linearly used variables with a name not starting with `_`.

 ## Macros